zoj613/polyagamma/README.md

 Therefore, we devise a "hybrid/default" sampler that picks a sampler based on the above guidelines.

 We also benchmark the hybrid sampler runtime with the sampler found in the `pypolyagamma` package (version `1.2.3`).
-The version of NumPy we use is `1.19.0`.
-We use the `pgdrawv` function which takes arrays as input.
+The version of NumPy we use is `1.18.5`.
+We compare our sampler to the `pgdrawv` functions provided by the package.
 Below are runtime plots of 20000 samples for each value of `h` and `z`.
-Values of `h` range from 0.1 to 60, while `z` is set to 0, 2.5, 5, and 10.
+Values of `h` range from 0.1 to 50, while `z` is set to 0, 2.5, 5, and 10.

 ![](./scripts/img/perf_samplers_0.0.svg) | ![](./scripts/img/perf_samplers_2.5.svg)
 | --- | --- |